 Creamy Tuscan Orzo

-This orzo works because cooking it directly in the broth and cream means it absorbs all that flavor as it cooks, almost like a pasta risotto.
+This creamy tuscan orzo works because cooking the pasta directly in the broth and cream means it absorbs all that flavor as it cooks, almost like a pasta risotto.
+One pot, 30 minutes, and you’ve got a restaurant-quality pasta dinner on the table.
 The sun-dried tomatoes add a tangy sweetness, the spinach wilts in at the end, and the parmesan ties everything together into a silky, cheesy sauce.
+If you love orzo but hate the cleanup, this 30 minute tuscan orzo is about to become your new weeknight go-to.

-One pot, 25 minutes, and you’ve got a restaurant-quality pasta dinner on the table.
 Grab your biggest skillet and let’s go.
 Let’s make it together.

 Ingredients